fzakaria/fzakaria.com/_posts/2026-02-03-crazy-shit-linkers-do-common-data-comdat-sections.md

 If the linker picks the `main.o` (release) version of the `COMDAT` group, your "Debug" library implementation loses its logging features effectively muting your debug logic.
 Conversely, if it picks the `library.o` version, your high-performance release binary suddenly has debug logging in critical hot paths.

 You aren't just gambling with instruction selection that may affect performance such as in the case of code-models; you are gambling with program logic.
 Given that the section name is purely based on the name of the symbol, it's easy to see that you can get yourself into oddities if you accidentally link implementations that wildly differ.

+I can see why now many languages now force symbols to only ever be defined in a single translation unit as it avoids this whole conundrum. 🙃